dbt-labs/dbt-jobs-as-code/README.md

     - rename the job in the UI to end with `[[new_job_identifier]]`
     - run a `plan` command to verify that no changes are required for the given job

+### Job Configuration YAML Schema

-In addition, the file `src/schemas/load_job_schema.json` is a JSON Schema file that can be used to verify that the YAML config files syntax is correct.
+The file `src/schemas/load_job_schema.json` is a JSON Schema file that can be used to verify that the YAML config files syntax is correct.

-To use, it in VSCode, install the extension `YAML` and add the following line at the top of your YAML config file (change the path if need be):
+To use it in VSCode, install the extension `YAML` and add the following line at the top of your YAML config file (change the path if need be):

 ```yaml
 # yaml-language-server: $schema=../src/schemas/load_job_schema.json